PaulAustin/Vireo/README.md

 # Vireo
-The user level program language that targets the VireoSDK
+The user level programming language that targets the VireoSDK.